Tasarinan/Ufoco/docs/development/backlog.md

   - <font color=red>load recently change preference </font>
   - <font color=red>locate today tasks</font>

+- `Ongoing` As a user I want every change saved instantly, that I don't have to worry about forgetting them.

+  - <font color=red> Saving the notes after focus is lost</font>
+  - <font color=red> Saving should not interfere with the typing or other user actions</font>
+  - <font color=red> Saving should only be done, if there are any changes to the file</font>

 - `Done` As a user I want to store my data with security password

   - <font color=green>use password prevent invalid login</font>